 First feature film adaptation of a Robert Ludlum novel.
 It was the second Ludlum adaption overall for any filmed production, as The Rhinemann Exchange (1977) had been made-for-television.
 This movie was the first of three 1980s movies based on Ludlum novels.
 The others being The Holcroft Covenant (1985) and The Bourne Identity (1988).

 Chris Sarandon's wife was pregnant throughout the filming of this movie.
 He said that the added tension provided his character with a little more depth.
 His wife gave birth shortly after filming wrapped.

-Larry Jones sold the film rights to Robert Ludlum's novel "The Osterman Weekend" to the film's producers, Peter S. Davis and William N. Panzer, due to dissatisfaction in being able to have a suitable screenplay developed.
-In the book "Bloody Sam" (1991) by Marshall Fine, the film's scriptwriter Alan Sharp said that he didn't like his own script for the film and thought it incredible that producers used his draft for filming.
-The producers bought the film rights due to the marquee value of the project that they thought would elevate them out of the B-movie scene they had been making movies in.
+Larry Jones sold the movie rights to the novel to Producers Peter S. Davis and William N. Panzer, due to dissatisfaction in being able to have a suitable screenplay developed.
+In the book "Bloody Sam" (1991) by Marshall Fine, Screenwriter Alan Sharp said that he didn't like his own script for this movie, and thought it incredible that the producers used his draft for filming.
+The producers bought the movie rights, due to the marquee value of the project, that they thought would elevate them out of making B-movies.

 According to David Weddle's book on Peckinpah, "If They Move, Kill 'Em", despite the extensive surveillance sequences, and Director Sam Peckinpah's declining health, this movie wrapped production on January 17, 1983, on time and on budget.

 This was the first Robert Ludlum novel to hit the big screen.
 Sir Lew Grade had announced "The Scarlatti Inheritance" to star Ingrid Bergman, and "The Gemini Contenders" at the Cannes Film Festival several times during the late 1970s, but a string of flops led to the demise of his brief filmmaking empire.